 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Once again Chase is sending out a new batch of emails in an attempt to tempt holders of the legacy IHG Rewards Club Select Card to upgrade to the IHG Rewards Club Premier Card (review) so, as this is probably a very poor option for most people to take, here’s a reminder why taking an upgrade would see a cardholder leaving a lot of value on the table.
+Once again Chase is sending out a new batch of emails in an attempt to tempt holders of the legacy IHG Rewards Club Select Card to upgrade to the IHG Rewards Club Premier Card (review) so, as this is probably a very poor option for most people to take, here’s another reminder why taking an upgrade would see a cardholder leaving a lot of value on the table.

-“Here’s an opportunity: Upgrade to the IHG® Rewards Club Premier Credit Card and earn 5,000 bonus points after your first purchase made by April 30, 2021.”
+“Here’s an opportunity — upgrade to the IHG® Rewards Club Premier Credit Card and earn 5,000 bonus points after you make your first purchase by December 31, 2021.”

 As I value IHG Rewards Points at 0.4 cents each, this upgrade offer is essentially offering cardholders just $20 to upgrade.

 Here’s how Chase is trying to tempt cardholders to upgrade: